-The Academy has informal partnerships with six local primary schools, working hard to maintain relationships to smooth the transition from primary to secondary education.
+The Academy has informal partnerships with many local primary schools, working hard to maintain relationships to smooth the transition from primary to secondary education.
 This includes running 'Academy Days' where primary school students are hosted on site in a Faculty, foreign language lessons led by staff and older students and Student Sports' Ambassadors going to visit Primary Schools.

 The Academy has collaborated very successfully with Football Beyond Borders, a charity working with students to improve their academic and vocational excellence through sport.
 This includes academic mentoring and support for both boys and girls.
 They facilitate a Homework Club, overseas trips, opportunities to meet and interview personalities from the world of sport leading to improvements in behaviour, attendance and academic attainment for 80% of the students involved.
-The Academy also works with KICK London to provide specialised mentoring support for students and has benefitted from a two year funded programme called Stepping Stones, sponsored by the Mayor of London's fund, which aims to support transition from Primary to Secondary education.
-The Academy has worked with 'The Reach Out Project' aimed at addressing achievement gaps amongst BAME students and raising aspirations through professional mentoring and work experience opportunities.
+The Academy also works with KICK London to provide specialised mentoring support for students.
+The Academy has also worked with 'The Reach Out Project' aimed at addressing achievement gaps amongst BAME students and raising aspirations through professional mentoring and work experience opportunities.